kubernetes-sigs/gateway-api/geps/gep-1897/index.md

 To serve these dual roles, `BackendTLSPolicy` is usable as a Direct Policy Attachment that can be *cross namespace*.

 * `BackendTLSPolicy` can be applied to a Service in the same namespace to provide defaults to clients.
-* `BackendTLSPolicy` can be applied to a Service in a different namespace to provide explicit configuration for clients in that namespace.
+* `BackendTLSPolicy` can be applied to a Service in a different namespace to provide explicit configuration for clients in the origin namespace, be it Gateway or in-cluster workload in a mesh.

-Policies in the consumer namespace will be preferred over the producer namespace.
+Policies in the consumer namespace will be preferred over the producer namespace ([glossary](https://gateway-api.sigs.k8s.io/concepts/glossary/?h=gloss#producer-route)).
 For Gateways, this is the Gateway namespace (and **not** the ListenerSet or Route namespace).
 For mesh, this is the calling client namespace.